dbr/imgui-book-prototype/docs/src/second.md

 }
 ```

-And the output of that is:
+And the output is displayed shortly after:
-![The output][imgui-example-more-useful]
+![The output][more-useful]

 Similarly we could use `hide` to hide the code block also.